optimizedhamza/Projects_at_Centrale/README.md

 3. **Customizable Update Frequency:** Allows users to specify how often the wallpaper should update to reflect changes in weather conditions.
 4. **Simple GUI for Easy Configuration:** Includes a straightforward graphical user interface for setting up the application, including API key input and update frequency customization.

+### Detection of Bots in Online Auctions

+**Description:** This project focuses on the critical task of identifying automated bots (bots) in online auctions.
+Bots are automated programs that can disrupt the smooth operation of auction platforms by placing inappropriate or fraudulent bids.
+Detecting these entities is essential for preserving the integrity and trustworthiness of online auction platforms, ensuring all participants engage in a fair and transparent bidding environment.
+The project leverages machine learning techniques to analyze bidder behavior and auction patterns, distinguishing between human and automated bot activities.

+**Technologies Used**
+- **Data Analysis and Processing**: Pandas, NumPy
+- **Machine Learning Libraries**: Scikit-learn, Imbalanced-learn
+- **Visualization Tools**: Matplotlib, Seaborn
+- **Feature Engineering Techniques**: Time Series Analysis, Statistical Analysis

+**Key Features**
+1. **Comprehensive Data Cleaning**: Addresses missing values and cleans datasets for accurate analysis.
+2. **Advanced Feature Engineering**: Extracts meaningful attributes from raw data, focusing on distinguishing characteristics between bots and humans.
+3. **Machine Learning Model Evaluation**: Employs various models including Logistic Regression, RandomForest, SVM, and Gradient Boosting, with a detailed evaluation of their performance.
+4. **Handling Data Imbalance**: Utilizes techniques like SMOTE to address imbalances in the dataset, ensuring models are not biased towards the majority class.
+5. **Model Optimization**: Applies GridSearchCV for hyperparameter tuning of machine learning models to enhance detection accuracy.
+6. **Insightful Visualizations**: Generates plots and charts for an in-depth exploration of data and to visualize the performance of models.

 ## Contact
 Feel free to reach out for any questions, feedback, or suggestions: